The most money and lowest monthly payment for your renovation

 - If someone slipped, fell, and seriously injured themselves in the project area.

-You’ll need to have a permit on the project that was damaged.
+- You’ll need to have a permit on the project that was damaged.
 Illegal renovations could negate the homeowner’s insurance benefits you’re otherwise entitled to and may not cover your liability.
-Plus, you may be headed towards a costly lawsuit if the health and safety of another individual is involved
+Plus, you may be headed toward a costly lawsuit if the health and safety of another individual are involved.

 Being Unable to Get Proper Appraisals